-Mussels Thai Style are delectable Canadian mussels, cooked in a flavourful Thai style broth.
-It’s a super easy dish, and makes a great meal by itself, or a delicious starter.
+Mussels Thai Style is delectable Canadian mussels, cooked in a flavourful Thai style broth.
+It’s a super easy dish and makes a great meal by itself, or a delicious starter.

 Thai cuisine is one of the world’s most flavourful and distinct.
 I’ve always been a huge fan, and a recent visit to Thailand has me hungering for more.
 We were able to take a Thai cooking class while there, and we learned that almost all Thai dishes have 4 balanced elements.
 Those are: salty, sour, sweet, and spicy.
 The typical ingredients for that balance are: